CloudLabs-MOC/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

     using Microsoft.Extensions.Options;
     using Microsoft.Extensions.Logging;
     using PictureBot.Bots;
+    using Microsoft.PictureBot;
+    using Microsoft.AspNetCore.Builder;
+    using Microsoft.Bot.Builder.Azure.Blobs;
+    using Azure.AI.TextAnalytics;
+    using Microsoft.Extensions.Configuration;
+    using Microsoft.Extensions.DependencyInjection;
     using Microsoft.Bot.Builder.AI.Luis;
     using Microsoft.Bot.Builder.Dialogs;
     using Microsoft.Bot.Builder.Azure.Blobs;
+    using Azure;
     ```

     We won't use all of the above namespaces just yet, but can you guess when we might?